 When it comes to the extent to which the IGF has hosted discussions having gender as the main topic, there seems to be a similar pattern across years.
-In 2016, 4% of all sessions focused on one or several of the four issues, and the percentage was similar in 2018 (3%) and 2019 (4%).
+In 2016, 4% of all sessions focused on gender issues, and the percentage was relatively similar in 2018 (3%) and 2019 (4%).
 In 2017, there was an increase in the number of such sessions (7%), but this could be partially explained by the fact that the IGF generally hosted more sessions during that year, thus allowing for more space for various discussions.